Bradford-Miller/s79-simulator/README.md

 ### Instructions

-While the microcode is well documented, not all of the specific instructions are.
+While the microcode is reasonably well documented, not all of the specific instructions are.
 I'm postulating eval-exp-popj-to (also see S-Code, below), means the following, and currently expand it into: